February 7, 2021

 - Paying the price of disappointing some (and their subsequent gossip and criticisms) in order to serve your mission.

 I wonder if our congregations face this same trap, and what they might be like if they always successfully avoided it?
 We certainly would not be here today if Jesus had stayed home like a loyal local son and healed the good folks who needed him there.

-Historical background information in this post is drawn primarily from Bruce Malina and Richard Rohrbaugh, Social-Science Commentary on the Synoptic Gospels, see link below, pages 149-150; and the writings of Amy-Jill Levine, et. al. See link below.
+Note: Historical background information in this post is drawn primarily from Bruce Malina and Richard Rohrbaugh, Social-Science Commentary on the Synoptic Gospels, pages 149-150; and the writings of Amy-Jill Levine, et. al. See link below.

 Mark 1:29-39 (NRSV)

 29 As soon as they left the synagogue, they entered the house of Simon and Andrew, with James and John.
 30 Now Simon's mother-in-law was in bed with a fever, and they told him about her at once.
 31 He came and took her by the hand and lifted her up.
 Then the fever left her, and she began to serve them.

 32 That evening, at sundown, they brought to him all who were sick or possessed with demons.
 33 And the whole city was gathered around the door.
 34 And he cured many who were sick with various diseases, and cast out many demons; and he would not permit the demons to speak, because they knew him.